-The rapid advancement of technology has significantly improved the methods of monitoring and tracking the ships in the recent past.
-The fast-developing satellite services have enabled the ship tracking across the globe easier now and thus ensuring the safety of vessels from various threats.
+The rapid advancement of technology has significantly improved monitoring and tracking the ships in the recent past.
+In addition, the fast-developing satellite services have made ship tracking across the globe easier now, thus ensuring the safety of vessels from various threats.

 Currently, several websites provide ship tracking using the automatic identification system to display the real-time location of the ships.